A Generalized Semi-Analytic Model for Magnetar-Driven Supernovae: Discussion and Summary

 \section{Discussion and Summary}

 As shown by both the exploration of the parameter space (Section \ref{sec:result}) and the case studies (Section \ref{sec:cases}), the model presented here is incredibly versatile.
-Three of the four case studies had previous been fit by a magnetar model \citep{Nicholl2017, Wang2016, Sawada2022}, but each of these studies used a different model with different assumptions.
+Three of the four case studies had previous been fit by a magnetar model \citep{Nicholl2017, Wang2016, Sawada2022}, but each of these studies used a different model with different assumptions to model a particular supernova or class of supernovae.
 A versatile model allows comparisons of different populations to be done self-consistently and determine what model variations manifest in vastly different types of supernovae, as well as probe whether a continuum between these sources could exist or whether there are multiple distinct classes.

 Much of the flexibility of our model comes from self-consistent dynamical evolution of the ejecta, while the addition of magnetar braking index as a parameter allows for some possible insight into the spin-down mechanism of the newborn millisecond magnetar.
+While inferring the spin-down mechanism for any particular supernova is difficult due to the number of possible mechanisms that could be in effect, we can constrain this parameter at a population level and see if different classes have evidence for different spin-down mechanisms.
 Figure \ref{fig:violin} (top) shows the posterior probability distribution of braking index for the four case study supernova.
-As mentioned above, SN 2015bn is very well approximated by $n = 3$, while $n = 3$ is rejected in SN 2007ru at $> 95\%$ confidence; both of these supernovae have posteriors that are roughly Gaussian.
-ZTF20acigmel and iPTF14gqr both show non-Gaussianity in their posteriors; the Camel has a tail at high $n$ but peaks very close to $n = 3$, while iPTF14gqr is not well constrained but peaks closer to $n = 2$ and has significant posterior support at $n =1.5$, the lowest value of our prior.
+As mentioned above, $n = 3$ is rejected for SN 2015bn and SN 2007ru at $> 95\%$ confidence; SN 2007ru shows a posterior that is roughly Gaussian while SN 2015bn shows a posterior that is roughly uniform at $n \gtrsim 4$.
+ZTF20acigmel and iPTF14gqr both show non-Gaussianity in their posteriors as well; the Camel has a double peaked distribution due to the degeneracy with gamma-ray opacity, while iPTF14gqr has a tail at high $n$ but peaks very close to $n = 3$.
 While making definitive statements about spin-down mechanisms will require a much larger sample, this small sample already shows diversity in their inferred braking index, highlighting a potential interesting question for future studies.